 It’s a bit cheeky including this one but it’s amazing how lazy we get.
 I end up using my fingers a great deal and it’s all very well smudging deliberately but intensely annoying when you leave a dirty great fingerprint behind just because you didn’t wipe your hands.

-Make your drawing routine habit-forming.
+Even professional artists get lazy and form bad habits, so this will probably be an ongoing problem.
+Even so, make your drawing routine habit-forming.
 The more actions you take on auto-pilot the easier it will be to keep your artwork clean and fresh.

 I hope this article has been helpful.
 If so you might like to read these:

 - Is It Cheating to Trace Your Art?
 Is It Really Ok?

 - Can You Draw With Mechanical Pencils?
 Folly or Game-Changer?

 - Can You Copy Art and Sell a Painting of a Painting?
 I Found Out

 - What Do Pencil Numbers Mean?
 Pencil Shades Explained